 Hylton Adolphus Duncan lived to the golden age of 83 years old.
 Born in beautiful Portland, Jamaica, he moved to Kingston for work in 1960.
 He migrated to the United States in 1972 and resided in Brooklyn, NY where he died after living there for the past 47 years.

-To send flowers in memory of Hylton Duncan, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Hylton Duncan, please visit our Heartfelt Sympathies Store.

 He worked as a painter at Brookdale Hospital in Brooklyn from 1972-1998.
 Mr. Duncan had a long bout with dementia.
 He succumbed to respiratory issues at the Four Seasons Nursing Home on Wednesday, October 30th.

 Hylton Adolphus Duncan, one of seven children, was born in the village of Charlestown, in the Parish of Portland, Jamaica on Good Friday, April 10, 1936.
 He was the son of Una Dean, his beloved mother, and Richard Duncan, his beloved father.
 Hylton was a hardworking devoted son who was always there to help his father Richard, nicknamed “Dada” who was a popular business owner based in Charlestown and Buff Bay.
 He was also devoted to his mother Una who was industrious and a large presence in her own right.

 He embraced his mixed-race lineage but most importantly never forgot his Maroon heritage which inspired him to learn how to play the bongo.
 Hylton met the love of his life and his first wife, Pearline Anderson as a teenager in Buff Bay, Portland, Jamaica in 1956 where they fell in love and had their first child Carrol and later Ouida and their youngest child Neil.